What is my garden zone? Knowing your garden hardiness zone is an important part of planning and planting your garden.

 I’m actually quite surprised how many people don’t know their garden zone.
-I guess as an long time Gardener I’ve kind of forgotten what it’s like to be new to gardening.
-So I’m writing this post to to help those of you that are just starting out figure out what is my garden zone.
+I guess as a long time gardener I’ve kind of forgotten what it’s like to be new to gardening.
+So I’m writing this post to help those of you that are just starting out figure out what is my garden zone.

 Finding your garden zone

 I will take a minute to explain in this post what a garden zone is and how to use them.
 But for those of you that just want to jump to the USDA website and grab your garden zone here’s the link. https://planthardiness.ars.usda.gov/PHZMWeb/Default.aspx